Management BBA Degree

 - Learn from faculty members who are well-connected to East Texas and the regional business community and who have consulting experience with such firms as: Lockheed Martin, Abbott Laboratories Inc., Sun Oil Co. and Dallas Police Department.

 - Interact with professors who are respected experts in the management field and frequent speakers at such events as the Southern Management Association Conference, Family Firm Institute Conference and Southwest Academy of Management Conference.

 Managerial Decision Making – Develop integrative decision-making skills in business.
 Topics include problem definition, generation of alternatives, data collection, and quantitative and qualitative analysis.

 Strategic Management – This capstone course integrates accounting, economics, law, finance, management and marketing in the solution of an organization's problems.
 Focus on the problems and perspectives of the firm's top management team as they attempt to achieve and retain competitive advantages.

 Management Information Systems – Undertake a survey of the tools and techniques for the gathering of business information, and the structuring and manipulation of data to support managerial decision making.
 Main topic areas include decision support system technology, artificial intelligence tools, expert systems and business applications such as SAP.

 More about UT Tyler’s management program of study

 Career Outlook for Managers

-Overall employment prospects for managers are projected to increase by 22% through the decade ending in 2018, according to the U.S. Bureau of Labor Statistics.
-This is a rate of growth that far exceeds what’s expected for most occupations.
-For more information, visit Occupational Outlook Handbook - Human Resources Specialists.
+Overall employment prospects for managers are projected to increase steadily over the decade ending in 2022, according to the U.S. Bureau of Labor Statistics.
+For more information, visit Occupational Outlook Handbook - Management Occupations.